mannuking/mannuking/README.md

 </p>

----

-What I did:

-Replaced broken image sources with active URLs.

-Used <p align="center"> for proper horizontal centering.

-If you have a different GIF file or want me to host one for you, feel free to upload it or provide a direct image URL.

-Would you like me to update the full README with these fixes and reupload it here?

 # Hi there 👋, I'm **Jai Kumar Meena**

 ### 🎓 Fourth-year B.Tech Computer Science Engineering Student at DTU, Delhi, India